-- Positive encouragement providing this really helps the kids! - Learning from mistakes no mistake is done deliberately so see them as an opportunity to learn - Reward effort rather than ability this helps build confidence and self-esteem - Model appropriate behaviour children will often copy the way the coach behaves - Constructive feedback try and put these comments between some positive feedback - Understanding the implications of fixed and growth mindset's (Carol Dweck) when teaching and learning.
+- Positive encouragement providing this really helps the kids! - Learning from mistakes no mistake is done deliberately so see them as an opportunity to learn - Reward effort rather than ability this helps build confidence and self-esteem - Model appropriate behaviour children will often copy the way the coach behaves - Constructive feedback try and put these comments between some positive feedback.